 - Physical hardening typically delivers the highest impact per dollar, but your local crime patterns and specific property layout may shift priorities.

-You don’t need to build a fortress overnight.
+You don’t need to build a fortress this weekend.
 The best security system is the one you actually install, test, and maintain.
 Start with one door — swap those flimsy 3/4-inch strike plate screws for 3-inch screws today.
 It takes 10 minutes, costs under $5, and immediately makes your home harder to breach.

 I’ve been building, testing, and refining DIY home security systems across the Pacific Northwest for over a decade, through ice storms, windstorms, and extended outages that pushed professional systems past their breaking point.
 The system I run at my own home follows exactly the blueprint in this guide — layered, locally controlled, backup-powered, and tested regularly.